LogoLogo

 • -it: Runs the container interactively.

-• -p 8000:8000: Maps port 8000 from the container to port 8000 on your local machine so that you can access the HTTP server for the agent runtime.
+• -p 8000:8000: Maps port 8000 from the container to port 8000 on your local machine so that you can access the HTTP server for the agent system runtime.

 The HTTP server should now be up and running within the container, ready to handle model inference or other tasks.

-Step 4: Accessing the Agent Runtime
+Step 4: Accessing the Agent System Runtime

 Here’s an example using curl: